Alic Daniel Finds Harmony in His Signature “Scribble” Style

 As for getting in that creative zone, Daniel says that the one essential is some sort of audio playing in the background.
 “Sometimes that means an audiobook, music or a movie,” he says.
 “If I’m feeling slo-mo, I might put something fast paced or energetic on in order to balance out my mood and get to work.
 I’m a big hip-hop fan, but living in Nashville I grew to really be into blues and garage rock.”

-Words by Braeden Alexander – Explore more of Alic’s work here.
+Words by Braeden Alexander – Explore more of Alic’s work at his site and on Instagram.